StreetScout

 Ashbourne (SA) demographics (2021 Census)

 The figures below profile Ashbourne (SA) using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is mid-life (45–64) at 35%, 6% of homes are rented, and 14% of residents were born overseas.
+At a glance, the largest age group is mid-life (45–64) at 35% and 14% of residents were born overseas.

 Age profile